Minions, Cornwall

 Minions (Menyon) is a village in Cornwall, England, United Kingdom.
 It is situated on the eastern flank of Bodmin Moor northwest of Caradon Hill approximately four miles (6 km) north of Liskeard.
 Minions is first recorded in 1613 and its meaning is unknown.

-A stone circle known as the Hurlers is located on the west side of the village.
+Three stone circles, collectively known as the Hurlers, are located on the west side of the village.
 Several other tumuli are also in the area, including Rillaton round barrow, where a Bronze Age gold beaker was discovered.
 The Cheesewring, a distinctive rock formation, is a mile northwest.

-The village has embraced the coincidence that its name is now shared with the characters from the Despicable Me franchise.
+The village has embraced the coincidence that its name is now shared with the Despicable Me characters.

 Geography

 Minions is in the former Caradon administrative district and in the parish of Linkinhorne.
 At 300 m it is said to be the highest village in Cornwall.

 The village is dominated by Caradon Hill, standing at 371 m high, on which there is a TV transmission mast on the summit.
 As a result, there is a road leading up to the summit from Minions.
 On the western flank of the hill, a quarry recently started up again, cutting granite boulders.

 As well as this working quarry, there are many other disused quarries and mine buildings in the area due to the village's mining heritage, including the Phoenix United Mine that closed in 1914.
-Unlike in the west of Cornwall, there are no plans to reopen the tin and copper mines in the area.
+As of mid-2026 there is no known exploration activity for tin or copper in the local area, unlike the situation near Callington, and further west in Cornwall near Camborne and Helston.